Neutrino: Flavor, mass, and their mixing

 More formally, neutrino flavor eigenstates (creation and annihilation combinations) are not the same as the neutrino mass eigenstates (simply labeled "1", "2", and "3").
-As of 2016, it is not known which of these three is the heaviest.
+As of 2024, it is not known which of these three is the heaviest.
 The neutrino mass hierarchy consists of two possible configurations.
 In analogy with the mass hierarchy of the charged leptons, the configuration with mass 2 being lighter than mass 3 is conventionally called the "normal hierarchy", while in the "inverted hierarchy", the opposite would hold.
 Several major experimental efforts are underway to help establish which is correct.

 A neutrino created in a specific flavor eigenstate is in an associated specific quantum superposition of all three mass eigenstates.
 The three masses differ so little that they cannot possibly be distinguished experimentally within any practical flight path.
 The proportion of each mass state in the pure flavor states produced has been found to depend profoundly on the flavor.
 The relationship between flavor and mass eigenstates is encoded in the PMNS matrix.
 Experiments have established moderate- to low-precision values for the elements of this matrix, with the single complex phase in the matrix being only poorly known, as of 2016.

-A non-zero mass allows neutrinos to possibly have a tiny magnetic moment; if so, neutrinos would interact electromagnetically, although no such interaction has ever been observed.
+A non-zero mass means neutrinos could have a tiny magnetic moment.
+If so, neutrinos would interact electromagnetically, albeit probably undetectably considering their enormous velocities.
+No such interaction has ever been observed.